kevball2/technicalpandadotcom/content/post/user-defined-types-in-action/index.md

 }
 ```

-For most sku's, there are 2 required properties, `skuTier` and `skuName`.
-For all the standard sku's the `skuTier` value is **Standard**.
-The `SkuName` options are:
+For most SQL Database sku's, there are 2 required properties, `skuTier` and `skuName`.
+For all standard sku's, the `skuTier` value is **Standard**.
+The `SkuName` has 9 options available, one for each ([Standard Service Tier](https://learn.microsoft.com/en-us/azure/azure-sql/database/resource-limits-dtu-single-databases?view=azuresql#standard-service-tier)).
+Along with `skuName`, there is also a `databaseMaxSize` property that is needed for each standard sku with.
+To further complicate our decision, skus can have different maximum database sizes.
-- S0, S1, S2, S3, S4, S5, S6, S7, S9, S12 ([Standard Service Tier](https://learn.microsoft.com/en-us/azure/azure-sql/database/resource-limits-dtu-single-databases?view=azuresql#standard-service-tier)).
 So how do we handle all these sku options?
-Discriminated Unions to the rescue again!
-The `sku` property is set to the discriminated type `standardDtuType`:
+Discriminated Unions to the rescue!
+We use `dtu` property as the key for the `standardDtuType` discriminated type:

 ``` Bicep
 // Unioned Type for Standard Skus